afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 TODO: Datagram forwarding preference could be used, but has problems if audio frame does not fit in a single UDP payload.

+## Timestamps
+To avoid using fractional numbers and having to deal with rounding errors, timestamps will be expressed with two integers:
+- timestamp numerator (ex: PTS, DTS, duration)
+- timebase

+To convert a timestamp into seconds you just need to: timestamp(s) = timestamp numerator / timebase

+Example:

+PTS = 11
+timebase = 30

+PTS(s) = 11/30 = 0.366666

 ## Object Format

 ### Video Object Format